sjessa/NucleoATAC/README.md

 - The `nucleotac occ` command now accepts a `--chroms_keep` argument that allows users to specify a list of chromosomes to restrict the occupancy calculation to, and a chunk list will only be generated for these chromosomes.
+- This can be used to manually parallelize the runs, or do a quick run for debugging

 #### Misc
 - `nucleoatac occ` and `pyatac sizes` changed to produce .pdf instead of .eps files
+- More verbose messaging added in `nucleoatac occ` and `nucleoatac nuc`